BlackHolePerturbationToolkit/FastEMRIWaveforms/docs/source/dev/deploy.md

 By default, CMake will always compile at least the `CPU` backend, and will try to also compile the `GPU` backend if required dependencies are available.
 This results in a single wheel which contains (1) the pure-python core package, (2) the compiled `CPU` backend and optionally (3) a compiled `GPU` CUDA backend.

-This is ideal for local development and installation from source, but different from how FEW is released on PyPI where 3 packages are deployed:
+This is ideal for local development and installation from source, but different from how FEW is released on PyPI where 2 packages are deployed:

 - `fastemriwaveforms`: contains the python code and the CPU backend
-- `fastemriwaveforms-cuda11x`: contains only the `cuda11x` GPU backend
 - `fastemriwaveforms-cuda12x`: contains only the `cuda12x` GPU backend

 The process for building these differenciated wheels is defined in `.github/workflows/publish.yml` which handles this build process and package deployment to PyPI.